jfrog/project-examples/msbuild-example/README.md

 </ItemGroup>
 ```

-### Uploading artifacts:
+### Uploading Artifacts:
-The following snippet from the scproj file configures which artifacts will be uploaded when adding `/p:ArtifactoryPublish=true` property.
+The following snippet uploads the artifacts to Artifactory, when adding `/p:ArtifactoryPublish=true` to the command.
+We are using the `$(ArtifatsPatternPath)` property to upload all the artifacts built in the $(OutputPath).

 ```
 <Target Name="UploadArtifacts" AfterTargets="AfterBuild" Condition=" '$(ArtifactoryPublish)' == 'true' ">